intel-lab-lkp/linux/Documentation/networking/bridge.rst

 =========

 The bridge netfilter module is a legacy feature that allows to filter bridged packets with iptables and ip6tables.
-Its use is discouraged.
-Users should consider using nftables for packet filtering.
+This feature is scheduled for removal and not available in user namespaces.
+Consider using nftables for packet filtering instead.

 The older ebtables tool is more feature-limited compared to nftables, but just like nftables it doesn't need this module either to function.